rohitaragde/Uber-ETL-Automation-with-Airflow-Mage/README.md

 # Uber-ETL-Automation-with-Airflow-Mage

 ## Introduction

-## Goal:
-Perform Uber data analytics using GCP Storage, Python, Compute Instance, Mage Data Pipeline Tool, BigQuery, and Looker Studio.
+The project focuses on performing thorough data analytics on Uber datasets, leveraging an array of tools like GCP Storage, Python, Compute Instance, Mage Data Pipeline Tool, BigQuery, and Looker Studio.
+Our methodology includes:

+Structuring Uber data using Lucid for a comprehensive data model.
+Extracting data from APIs and transforming it into a star schema with Mage, then loading it into BigQuery, utilizing Google Cloud's compute instance.
+Conducting in-depth analysis on Google BigQuery to capitalize on its computational capabilities.
+Presenting insights through intuitive visualizations using Google's Looker Studio

 ## Architecture
 <img src="architecture.jpg">